dsoto/GHTC-2014/paper/paper.md

 will estimate this for a few broad classes of devices.
 We usually compare this to the purchase price of the asset to see how quickly the purchase will pay for itself in energy savings.
 These returns may be in terms of kerosene or candles that now do not need to be purchased.
 They may also be revenues such as income from charging a neighbor for cell phone charging.
 Once these expected returns are estimated, the customer determines what the available financing is and thus the monthly payment.

 ## Available finance

+Finance allows the consumer to spread the payments for a power device over time in smaller amounts.
+The consumer will want to know, can these payments be smaller than my existing energy payments.
+For many customers, the available finance will result in higher payments.

 Assuming the customer has no ability to save to purchase the device up front, the consumer must look for the available financing for the purchase.
 If suitable financing cannot be found, the device may be out of reach.
 I will compile some financing options that are available for reference.
 Common sources of funding are microfinance institutions, and in-house financing products provided by the companies themselves.
 Some of these are lease to own and pay-as-you-go financing schemes.